siddaraj/mine/README.md

-# mine
-mine files

-created for temp purpose
+created for temp purpose and will be updated later